CalSol/braintrain/lab1.md

 ```

 ### Invert the RGB brightness
+When we want full brightness (1), we need to actually write the opposite (0) to get full brightness, and vice versa for no light output at all.
 This is left as an exercise for the reader.
 The subtraction operator is exactly what you'd expect.

 ### Writing out the brightness
 What we want to do is to dim the LED, but we only have digital outputs on the LEDs.
 Instead, we take advantage of persistence of vision, where average intensity over a short amount of time is perceived.
 If we blink a LED on and off really fast, the perceived intensity will be the _duty cycle_, or on time divided by the total period (on time plus off time).